EddyVerbruggen/cordova-plugin-actionsheet/README.md

 3\.
 Download the source files and copy them to your project.

 iOS: Copy the `.h` and `.m` files to `platforms/ios/<ProjectName>/Plugins`

-Android: Copy src/android/ActionSheet.java to src/nl/xservices/plugins/actionsheet/
+Android: Copy `ActionSheet.java` to `src/nl/xservices/plugins/actionsheet/`

 ### PhoneGap Build
 ActionSheet  works with PhoneGap build too!
 Just add the following xml to your `config.xml` to always use the latest version of this plugin: